The Dickins Insider Guide to Inverleith, Edinburgh

 4pm: Take in a Show

 Unfortunately, there are no cinemas or theatres in the Inverleith area but doesn’t mean you can’t enjoy a fun evening out!
-During the summer months, the Royal Botanic Gardens hosts an outdoor cinema.
-A few upcoming films to look out for are The Goonies (31st Aug 18), The Greatest Showman (1 Sep 18), and The Shape of Water (2 Sep 18).
-If you’re visiting during December, keep an eye out for the Royal Botanic Gardens annual “Christmas at the Botanics” light trail.
+During the summer months, the Royal Botanic Gardens hosts an outdoor cinema and if you’re visiting during December, keep an eye out for the Royal Botanic Gardens annual “Christmas at the Botanics” light trail.

 6pm: Dinner & Drinks